abumq/easyloggingpp/README.md

 ## Getting Started
 In order to start logging follow these three steps:
  * Include `easylogging++.h` header
  * Initialize ONCE AND ONLY ONCE using `_INITIALIZE_EASYLOGGINGPP`.
-The best place to write this line is right after includes
+The best place to write this line is right after includes in file where main function is defined.
  * Start logging!

 See [simplest sample](https://github.com/mkhan3189/EasyLoggingPP/tree/master/samples/very_basic.cpp)